-5. Repeat until all the articulations and bones of the chain are correctly aligned to the element to which it is linked.
+- 3. Repeat until all the articulations and bones of the chain are correctly aligned to the element to which it is linked. - 4.
+Test your modifications using the Transform tool.

-When manipulating the articulation of a Bone or Game Bone deformer, you can hold the Alt key to lock the bone's angle and only shorten or elongate the bone.
-You can also hold the Ctrl (Windows/Linux) or # (macOS) key to break the articulation off its chain and make it into a new, separate deformer chain.
+When manipulating the articulation of a Bone or Game Bone deformer, you can press and hold the Alt key to lock the bone's angle and only shorten or elongate the bone.
+You can also hold the Ctrl (Windows/Linux) or # (macOS) key to break the articulation off its chain and make it into a new, separate deformation chain.